mixmix/mixmix.github.io/content/categories/projects/_index.md

 ---
 title: Projects
-description: Things I've contributed to in the world
+description: Things I'm proud to have contributed to in the world.
 image:

 # Badge style